turbits/SSDCS-IDA/README.md

 ## ❗ Prerequisites

 - Install [Python 3](https://www.python.org/downloads/), version 3.11.2 or higher, ensure it is added to your PATH (MacOS might have issues with this, might need to do some research)
-- You should be linting your project with flake8 in your IDE
-  - You can ignore E501 (line too long), or if using vscode: suppress it in vscode by adding this to settings: `"flake8.args": ["--ignore=E501"],`
 - Restart your terminal (so PATH changes take effect)
 - Git clone this repository and navigate to the project root
 - Install virtualenv: `pip install virtualenv==20.19.0`